top of page

 Battle of Warns in 1345 by J.H.
 Bruning (1856)

 Looking back, the humiliating defeat of 1345 was decisive for the aspirations of the counts of Holland.
 Never would they be able to gain control over the rest of Frisia.
 Although they kept trying, and especially the killing of Count William IV had created a lot of bad blood.
 In the year 1396, Holland managed to occupy Stavoren but retreated after a month already.
-Two years later, Holland launched for the third time an attack over the sea but again without a lasting effect.
+Two years later, Holland launched for the third time an attack on Friesland over the sea, but again without a lasting effect.
 Fighting also took place at Stavoren that year (Van Engelen 1996).

-In the run-up to the Battle of Warns, there had been put a lot of pressure on monasteries in Friesland by Count William IV.
-He had confiscated properties and privileges of monasteries and threatened to sell it if they did not persuade the leaders of the Westergo and Oostergo to accept him as their legitimate lord.
-This strategy would drive the monasteries, which represented a significant factor of power in Friesland, into the arms of those Frisian local leaders.
-There were even negotiations in an advanced stage between the count of Holland and a Frisian delegation in the town of Medemblik in the first week of June in 1345 about the conditions under which the Frisians would recognize the count of Holland.
+Also in the run-up, there were negotiations in an advanced stage between the count of Holland and a Frisian delegation of leaders in the town of Medemblik in the first week of June in 1345.
+Talks about the conditions under which the Frisians would recognize the count of Holland.
 In an effort to defuse the conflict.
-The parties had reached a preliminary agreement on the part of levying taxes, on building castles by the count, and on the so-called heervaerdt in the Old Frisian language, i.e. providing armed men for offensive military actions outside Frisian territory initiated by the count.
+The parties even had reached a preliminary agreement on the part of levying taxes, on building castles by the count, and on the so-called heervaerdt in the Old Frisian language, i.e. providing armed men for offensive military actions outside Frisian territory initiated by the count.
 However, the talks between Holland and Friesland foundered on who got the right to dispense law and justice, and on the appointment of the regional administrators.

-Immediately after the Medemblik negotiations broke down, the Frisians seized the Saint Odulf Abbey and evacuated all the monks, and turned it into a stronghold.
+Immediately after the Medemblik negotiations broke down, the Frisians seized the Saint Odulf Abbey in Stavoren, evacuated all the monks and turned it into a stronghold.
 Trying to prevent the count from using Stavoren as a bridgehead to launch an attack on Friesland (Mol 1997, Betten 2009).

 Anno CCC XLV doe wert Staveren verstoert van da Vresen op sinte Odolph avont